-Photo gallery 10 - my latest models
+Photo gallery 10

 Mitsubishi Karigane 1 "Kamikaze"